On this page

 Some local authorities have a choice-based letting scheme.
 This lets you tell your council which properties you’re interested in.
 We are members of many Choice Based Lettings schemes across the country and you may be eligible to apply for one of our properties through this route.
 Contact your local authority for more information.

 We hold our own waiting lists for properties in some areas of the country.
+Not all our areas have open waiting lists to join.

 When applying to rent a property from Sanctuary you will go through some pre-eligibility checks as part of the application process.
 This is so we can establish if you meet our banding criteria, based on your housing need and if we have an open waiting list.